toa-io/toa/extensions/exposition/documentation/protocol.md

 ### Multipart types

-Multipart responses are endoded using content negotiation, and the `content-type` of the response is set to one of the custom `multipart/` subtypes, corresponding to the type of the parts:
+Multipart responses are encoded using content negotiation, and the `content-type` of the response is set to one of the custom `multipart/` subtypes, corresponding to the type of the parts: